List of commercial video games released as freeware

 This is a list of commercial video games released as freeware; games that, in their original license, were not considered freeware, but were re-released at a later date with a freeware license, sometimes as publicity for a forthcoming sequel or compilation release.

 Some of the following games are not freely redistributable software, as they have only been made available as a free download as freeware, but may only be downloaded from certain websites and with the explicit permission of the copyright owner.
 Consult the software license agreement.

 For games that were originally released as freeware, see List of freeware video games.
-For free and open-source games, and proprietary games re-released as FLOSS, see List of open source video games.
+For free and open-source games, and proprietary games re-released as FLOSS, see List of open-source video games.
 For proprietary games with released source code (and proprietary or freeware content), see List of commercial video games with available source code.

-Available games
+Games

-The following formerly paid games have been made available as freeware, and are still in that status:
+The following formerly commercial games have been made available as freeware and are still in that status: